ritik8004/drupal_assignment/tests/jenkins/Readme.md

   - Arguments Brand, Env, Market, etc
 - Find a way to copy screenshots and show on UI
 - Uninstall plugins that comes from image but we don't need

+- Move Pipeline script into a Pipeline file

+TODO
+- Add build number to screenshots folder to avoid losing images when another test runs -